rwengine/openrw/README.md

 ## Running

-Once compiled, set `OPENRW_GAME_PATH` to the directory containing "gta3.exe" and run rwgame.
+Once compiled, set the environment variable `OPENRW_GAME_PATH` to the directory containing "gta3.exe" and run the rwgame executable.

 ### rwgame

+This is the game binary

 * Options:
     * env: OPENRW\_GAME\_PATH, must be set to the folder containing "gta3.exe"
     * -w **n**, -h **n** sets initial window size
+    * --newgame starts a new game automatically

 ### rwviewer

-Intended to be a tool for viewing the various game data types, such as objects and models.
-Currently awaiting refactoring.
+This Qt application enables viewing of the game data files and models.

 ## Documentation

 Run Doxygen on the included Doxyfile to generate documentation.

-## Things to do

-* Finish rwng reorganisation
-	* Split basic functionality from rwengine into core library.
-	* Clean up more of GameObject's member variables.
-	* Implement script debugging.
-	* Fix rwviewer for new paradigm.
-* Fix water rendering artefacts.

 ## License